SP patriarch Mulayam Singh Yadav dies at 82 | Politics

 Yadav struck deals with the Bahujan Samaj Party, the Bharatiya Janata Party and the Congress whenever needed to form or save the governments led by him in Uttar Pradesh.

 In 2019, Netaji sprang a surprise by praising Modi in Parliament, wishing that he would return as prime minister after the next election.
-This, when his party saw Modi’s BJP as its main rival in UP.
+This, when his party saw Modi’s BJP as its main rival in Uttar Pradesh.
 The remark baffled analysts.

 Just as another comment, back in 2014 at a rally, triggered outrage when he spoke against the death sentence for rapists, saying “boys make mistakes”.
 And then, there was his advocacy of the idea that India, Pakistan and Bangladesh should form a confederation.